YacinnDjama/gitlabs/about.md

 This is the about page.
+And this 2nd text is the update